Johnson City, Tennessee: Geography

 According to the United States Census Bureau, the city has an area of 112.1 sqkm, of which 111.2 sqkm is land and 0.8 sqkm, or 0.75 percent, is water.

+Buffalo Mountain, a ridge over 2700 ft high, is a city park on the south side of town.
+The Watauga River arm of Boone Lake, a Tennessee Valley Authority reservoir, is partly within the city limits.

 Climate

 Johnson City has a humid subtropical climate (Köppen Cfa), with warm summers and cool winters.
 Temperatures in Johnson City are moderated somewhat by its elevation and proximity to the Appalachian Mountains.
 Precipitation is abundant, with an average of 45.22 in.
 Summer is typically the wettest part of the year, while early autumn is considerably drier.
 Snowfall is moderate and sporadic, with an average of 15.6 in.

 Demographics

 2020 census

 As of the 2020 United States census, there were 71,046 people, 30,724 households, and 15,904 families residing in the city.